 As it is a flavoured black tea, Earl Grey will naturally contain some caffeine.

 What makes JING’s Earl Grey special?

 So how does JING’s Earl Grey distinguish itself from other Earl Grey blends?
-The full-bodied black tea we use in our Earl Grey blend is produced by experts in Ruhuna, on Sri Lanka’s southern coast.
+The full-bodied Ceylon black tea we use in our Earl Grey blend is crafted by experts in Ruhuna, on Sri Lanka’s southern coast.
 Our base tea is sourced from a single origin, ensuring the character and soul of the tea shines through and is not overpowered by the strength of the bergamot.
-Unfortunately, we see this time and time again – poor quality tea masked by artificial bergamot flavouring.
+Unfortunately, we see this time and time again with other tea brands – poor quality tea masked by artificial bergamot flavouring.

-Keeping the tea fresh is a priority for us, so we pack and store our tea to ensure maximum flavour and freshness – as you would find it in the garden.
+Keeping the tea fresh is a priority for us, so we pack and store our tea to ensure maximum flavour and freshness.
 You can also enjoy the same Earl Grey in tea bags.
 Our tea bags are pyramid-shaped, allowing the leaves room to unfurl and infuse properly for the full-flavoured experience.

 Why choose JING’s Earl Grey?

 The rewarding ceremony of tea drinking plays an important role in connecting us with everyday living and the present moment.
 To the backdrop of our fast-paced lives, we encourage taking time to pause and reflect, allowing the naturally mindful ceremony of infusing tea to offer us all a brief moment of tranquility.

 Earl Grey remains a longstanding favourite amongst JING customers for good reason – its fragrant and floral notes create a calming and memorable experience.